 You can experience bleeding if you have lacerations on the cheeks, tongue, gums, or lips.
 At times, these injuries may result in excessive bleeding if they are not handled quickly.

 Always remember that dental emergencies are time-sensitive issues.
-You can contact us at Wellesley Dental Arts if you need emergency dentistry or general dentistry in Wellesley, MA.
+You can contact us at Wellesley Dental Arts if you need emergency dentistry in Wellesley, MA.